joppincal/soroeditor-qt/README.en.md

 - Text Editor Settings
   - Number of columns
   - Column Width
-- Theme

 ## Other

-This repository is a reworking of my previous work, SoroEditor (created with tkinter + ttkbootstrap), using PySide6.
+This repository is a reworking of my previous work, [SoroEditor](https://github.com/joppincal/SoroEditor) (created with tkinter + ttkbootstrap), using PySide6.
 The main goal at present is to reproduce the functionality of the previous work.

 The purpose of the re-production is twofold.
 First, I felt the limitations of working with tkinter.
 Second, I wanted to try a more modern GUI kit.